BillZito/lane-detection/README.md

 ---

-## Key Learnings
+## Discussion

 1. To determine the right thresholding, I experimented with gray color images and the red color channel since it can recognize both white and yellow lines.
 Messing with the parameters, I determined that the red color channel worked best, and that combing the hls_threshold with the dir and mag took out the shadow noise in the hls_threshold function.

-1. To determine the best spots for the conversion from image space to pixel space, I played around with different hard-coded corners for the lanes.
-This took  some fine-tuning, but after I got parallel lines in my perspective transform, warping the lane back worked well.
-From there, I only had to average the right lane occassionally to get it to work well.
+1. To determine the best spots for the conversion from image space to pixel space, I first played around with different hard-coded corners for the lanes.
+Eventually, I used proportional locations in the image because they returned more parallel lines.

 1. After developing my convolutional neural network for maintaining lanes, I knew to visualize my images at each step of the process to avoid stupid mistakes.
 Given the large number of helper methods for this problem, I also had to make decisions about how to best modularize the code.
 I decided that the camera calibration functions could stand on their own, as could all of the thresholding functions, allowing the main draw_lane.py to call the necessary helpers in process_image.

+1. This model shows a few hiccups with shadows and line markings.
+I could improve it by averaging several past lane curvatures.
+Additionally, instead of sliding windows I could use convolutions to determine which pixels are part of the left and right lanes.
+Finally, this has not been tested with night-time or rainy condition videos, and those may blur the lines to the point where the current model would not work well.

 ---